 June Robinson was appointed to the Senate in May 2020 after serving in the House of Representatives for more than six years.
 She has a life-long commitment to public service, with years of experience working to improve public health and alleviate health disparities in rural and disenfranchised communities.
 She currently lives in Everett and is the mother of two grown children, Colin and Garret.

 Christine joined the Senate in 2011.
 She previously served in the House of Representatives for five years where she fought for legislation reflecting the common-sense values of the 23rd District.
 Her leadership advocating for small businesses, ferry reform, military-families and veterans, and public education has yielded tangible results for Washington families.

 Rebecca was appointed to her seat in 2016.
 Known as a problem solver and tireless advocate, Rebecca most recently served as the Executive Director for Puget Sound Sage – a nonprofit that promotes affordable and equitable housing and transportation policies, environmental justice and workers’ rights.

 32nd Legislative District – Shoreline

-As an attorney with the King County Department of Public Defense, a Shoreline city councilmember and a former child welfare prosecutor, Jesse Salomon brings a deep and varied resume to his role as senator.
+As a part-time public defense attorney, a former deputy mayor and Shoreline city councilmember and a former child welfare prosecutor, Jesse Salomon brings a deep and varied resume to his role as senator.
 His priorities are to address critical needs in education, promote the creation of livable wage jobs, protect the environment, and practice fiscal accountability.

 1st Legislative District – Bothell